orbforge/orb-docs/docs/setup-sensor/gl-mt2500-standalone.md

 7. You'll see a progress indicator - **DO NOT disconnect power during this process**
 8. The device will automatically reboot when the upgrade is complete
-9. Once the lights on the Brume 2 stop flashing and stabilize, unplug the ethernet cable from the LAN port (the one connected to your computer)
+9. Once the lights on the Brume 2 stop flashing and stabilize, unplug the Ethernet cable from the LAN port (the one connected to your computer)
 10. Open the Orb app on your phone or personal computer.
 Your new Orb should be automatically detected and ready to link to your account!

 ## Step 4: Set a root password